Questions About the Student Health Center

 The primary mission of Student Health is to serve students registered in academic degree programs.
 If you are not registered in a degree program, please check below to determine your eligibility for services at the Student Health Center:

-- ESL/Extension students - you can be seen at Student Health Center at a fee, and send your claim forms to your insurance company for reimbursement.
+- ESL/Extension students - you are eligible to be seen at Student Health Center on a "fee-for-service" basis for all medical, mental health or dental services.
+You will need to pay for services at time of visit and then submit a claim to your insurance company for reimbursement.

-- Staff/Faculty (including post-doctoral students) - you can be seen at Student Health Center for urgent health problems that occur while you are on campus.
+- Staff/Faculty (including post-doctoral students) - you are eligible to be seen at Student Health Center for first aid, basic triage and/or urgent care that occur while you are on campus.
 However, it will be fee-for-service.
 We do not directly bill your insurance company.
 Due to limited resources, Student Health Center does not ordinarily see staff or faculty for medical visits.
 You are eligible for service at the Dental Clinic and Pharmacy.

-- Spouses of students, faculty, and staff are not seen at Student Health for medical visits.
-You are eligible for service at the Dental Clinic and Pharmacy.
+- Spouses of students, faculty, and staff are not eligible to be seen at Student Health for medical, mental health or dental visits.
+You are eligible for service at the Pharmacy.

-- Dependents of students, faculty, and staff are not seen at Student Health for medical visits.
-You are eligible for service at the Dental Clinic and Pharmacy.
+- Dependents of students, faculty, and staff are not eligible to be seen at Student Health for medical, mental health or dental visits.
+You are eligible for service at the Pharmacy.

-- Other Registered UC Campus Students who waive out of the UC Student Health Insurance Program (UCSHIP) are eligible for full medical services provided at UCI-SHC’s fee schedule.
+- Other Registered UC Campus Students who waive out of the UC Student Health Insurance Program (UCSHIP) are eligible for full medical, mental health and dental services provided at UCI-SHC’s fee schedule.

 The health services at Student Health Center are not free.
-The Student Health Center is largely self-supported by fees charged for medical and ancillary services.
+The Student Health Center is largely self-supported by fees charged for medical, mental health and ancillary services.
 However, in order to make the medical care affordable to our students, we have set our fees lower than the community's usual and customary fees (please refer to Cost of Care).
+Students enrolled in UC SHIP are required to pay office visit copays and coinsurance payments for certain procedures, X-ray studies and Lab tests.
+All payments are made through the student's campus billing account.
+Copays and coinsurance payments do not apply to preventive care services.
+Students who are enrolled in health insurance plans other than UC SHIP are required to pay the fees in full through their campus billing account and then seek reimbursement from their health insurance carrier.

 The UC Student Health Insurance Plan (UC SHIP) is the insurance plan that all registered students are automatically enrolled in, unless they opt out of the plan by demonstrating verifiable proof of comparable insurance coverage by another health plan.
 Under UC SHIP, comprehensive primary care and most specialty services and hospital care are included benefits that meet or exceed the minimum standards established by the Affordable Care Act and set by the Office of the President of the University.
 In order to take advantage of this insurance plan, all medical care must begin at Student Health Center.
 If you need a medical service that is not offered at Student Health, or you are located more than 50 miles from campus at the time of care, you will be referred to a qualified specialist in the community.
 If you enroll in this plan, medical services at Student Health will be directly billed to UC SHIP for you after the annual deductible is met.
 For additional information visit UC SHIP.